Jaspreet1711/ds_salary_proj_ind/README.md

 ### Cleaning Salary Column
-<p>Average_Salary in cleaned data is the final output after cleaning the Salary Column.</p>
+<p>Average_Salary column in cleaned data is the final output after cleaning the Salary Column.</p>

 #### Problems with Salary Column:
    -<b>Range</b>: Salary was given in range minimum to maximum.